Karry/hdd-mp3-player/README.md

 Archive repository for DIY MP3 player with ATA hardisk.
-This project is dead and not atively maintained, I publish it here on Github just to be available for indexing and for non-Czech speakers.
+This project is dead and not atively maintained, I publish it here on Github just to be available for indexing and to be reachable non-Czech speakers.

 [Original webside](https://www.karry.cz/mp3_player/) (in Czech) with various materials, story, photos...